-Ten days after “The Criminalisation of Islam” event at SOAS, I was contacted by a Panorama researcher named Celia Watson to appear in Ware’s episode on “non-violent extremism”.
 Initially, I showed interest but after quizzing Celia for information beyond the theme of this episode, and who the other interviewees were, I declined.
-I was correct in assuming that this episode would be held back to exploit an incident like the Charlie Hebdo shootings in Paris.
+I was correct in assuming that this episode would be held back to coincide with an incident like the Charlie Hebdo shootings in Paris.

 “Mouthy young Islamist”